chriscrsmith/chriscrsmith.github.io/research.md

 ![barnswallow](assets/img/barnswallow.jpg){: width="500" }

 To conserve biodiversity it is important to understand how populations diverge into new species.
-In collaboration with Dr. Rebecca Safran’s lab, I analyzed the timescale of divergence between barn swallow subspecies (*Hirundo rustica*) using whole genome sequencing data.
+In collaboration with Rebecca Safran’s lab, I analyzed the timescale of divergence between barn swallow subspecies (*Hirundo rustica*) using whole genome sequencing data.
 My analysis indicated subspecies divergence to be an order of magnitude more recent than the previously published estimate that was based on mitochondrial DNA.

-Related, Sam Flaxman and I also showed that haplotype-based summary statistics improve demographic inference using whole genome data with approximate Bayesian computation.
+Related, Sam Flaxman and I showed that haplotype-based summary statistics improve demographic inference using whole genome data with approximate Bayesian computation.

 ###### Relevant publications:
 Smith et al. 2018, *Molecular Ecology*\